 Arena Name: Saskatoon Arena Capacity: 4500 Built: 1937 Address: 115 19th St. E. Saskatoon, SK S7K 7Y8 Ice Surface Size: Last Game: 1988 Demolished: 1988

-The historic photos on this page are courtesy of the Saskatoon Public Library.
+The historic photos on this page are courtesy of the Saskatoon Public Library and are in the public domain in Canada.

 Inside Saskatoon Arena